Keep Your Coverage After the COVID Emergency

 Special Rules for Young Adults Turning Age 26

 Adults under age 26 today without immigration status have full-scope Medi-Cal.
 When they turned 26 during COVID, Medi-Cal protections did not allow counties to discontinue full-scope eligibility.
-Fortunately, Medi-Cal will expand to cover all ages regardless of immigration status starting on January 1, 2024.
+Fortunately, Medi-Cal expanded to cover all ages regardless of immigration status starting on January 1, 2024.

-To help young adults turning 26 during COVID to keep their full-scope Medi-Cal, DHCS is delaying their annual renewals to January 2024 and later — when there is no longer an exclusion to full-scope Medi-Cal for people ages 26 to 49.
-These young adults should plan to renew their full-scope Medi-Cal between January and May 2024.
+To help young adults turning 26 during COVID to keep their full-scope Medi-Cal, DHCS delayed their annual renewals to January 2024 and later — when there is no longer an exclusion to full-scope Medi-Cal for people ages 26 to 49.
+These young adults renewed their full-scope Medi-Cal between January and May 2024.

 Medi-Cal No Longer Counts Assets or Property for Renewals

 Good news!
-Starting with Medi-Cal renewals this year, assets and property do not count.
+Starting with Medi-Cal renewals in 2024, assets and property do not count.
 Some people who are age 65 and older, or disabled, used to have to keep their assets below a set limit.
 But not anymore!

-Medi-Cal renewals will not count assets anymore.
-This means you should not have to submit any proofs or information about bank accounts, retirement accounts, property, or any other assets.
+During Medi-Cal renewals, this means you should not have to submit any proofs or information about bank accounts, retirement accounts, property, or any other assets.
 And you can save money for the future!

-Medi-Cal renewal forms and letters may still ask you to report asset and property information.
-This is because the forms could not be updated in time.
+Medi-Cal renewal forms and letters were updated to remove requests for asset and property information, except when the county needs to verify any income-producing asset.
 People who are age 65 or older, or disabled, do not need to report asset and property information during Medi-Cal renewals.
 Questions?
 Contact the Health Consumer Alliance for a free, confidential consultation at 888‑804‑3536 (TTY 877‑735‑2929).

 What If I No Longer Qualify For Medi-Cal?